 Step 5 – add browser compatibility information

-- If you have looked at other HTTP header pages, you will see that there is a No compat data found. macro that will fill in a browser table for you.
+- If you have looked at other HTTP header pages, you will see that there is a No compatibility data found.
+Please contribute data for "" (depth: 1) to the MDN compatibility data repository. macro that will fill in a browser table for you.

 - The compatibility table page is generated from structured data.
 If you’d like to contribute to the data, please check out https://github.com/mdn/browser-compat-data/README.md and send us a pull request